 Below is the description of the Bourgeaults as provided by the owner.

 Both cars ran in FB.
 The currently complete car was raced by Alson Brizard in early 1970’s.
-That history is available via SCCA history docs.
+That history is available via SCCA history documentation.
 It was the original Alfa 1600 car that Nade campaigned.
-The chassis number for that car is currently unknown as, unfortunately, there was none stamped on it.
-It runs and drivers, but has been sitting for a period of years so needs a thorough going through before being raced.
+The chassis number for that car is currently unknown as, unfortunately, there was none stamped on it from the beginning.
+The Bourgeault runs and drivers, but has been sitting for a period of years so needs a thorough going through before being raced.

 The Pavesi car, chassis #00161, came with a Hewland Mk.
 4 five speed gearbox when the current owner acquired it.
 That gearbox is now in the complete Ex-Alson Brizard car, and is mated to the Alfa twin cam.
 Mike pierce tuned the engine, and the car ran mid-pack at Sears Point when last raced.